PatrikAAberg/dmce/README.md

     #define FOO
     #define BAR (42)

-#### Changing the type of traced variables
+#### Changing the size of the DMCE trace buffer
-The dmce trace probe normally cast all variables to uint64_t.
-However, a custom probe might want to use a different data type.
-Below is an example of how to change type to unsigned long:

-    DMCE_TRACE_VAR_TYPE:unsigned long
+The dmce trace buffer in the dmce default trace example probe "dmce-probe-trace-atexit-D5-CB.c" is set up as a ringbuffer.
+The number of entries (64 bytes each) can be adjusted by using the following DMCE define:

+    DMCE_PROBE_DEFINE:DMCE_PROBE_NBR_TRACE_ENTRIES (1024 * 32)

+The value will be passed to the probe as described in the previous section.
+Using the default value above (written by dmce-setup or dmce-configure-local) will thus generate a dmcebuffer.bin file with a size around 2MB.